rdebusscher/pragmatic-microservices-lab/ReadMe.md

 solution for converting path-finder into a WildFly Swarm based fat jar.
 You should follow the instructions in the directory to get the solution running and explore it.
 We will discuss this solution in detail.
+* The [complex-concepts](complex-concepts/) directory contains some examples of more advanced concepts such as health-check, dynamic discovery, containers and cloud deployment.
+We will discuss these concepts as time permits.